Snehakachhap/Demorepo/README.md

 # Demorepo
-This is just a Demo Respository
+This is just a Demo Respository.
+Author-Sneha Kachhap.